mburly/SpoolLAMP/README.md

-# spoollamp
+# Spool LAMP
-Scripts to make spooling up a LAMP server on Linux easy
+Scripts to make spooling up a LAMP application on Linux easy